 Heller’s interest in the legal challenges facing Iraqi refugees began in 2008 while she was living in Israel during her Kirby Simon Fellowship from Yale Law School, when she traveled to Amman, Jordan, to learn about the situation facing Iraqi refugees.
 While in Jordan, Heller met with Iraqi refugees suffering from persecution, discrimination, and intense poverty.
 They sought international protection and resettlement in order to save their lives, yet none understood how to navigate the legal system and no legal aid was available.
 Upon returning to Yale, she and four peers created IRAP to mobilize law students to meet this need.

-What began as a way to aid the resettlement of refugees from the Iraq War led to the establishment of IRAP: a non-governmental organization (NGO) that has been responsible for resettling more than 3,200 of the world’s most vulnerable refugees and providing more than $20 million in legal aid to refugees worldwide.
+What began as a way to aid the resettlement of refugees from the Iraq War led to the establishment of IRAP: a non-governmental organization (NGO) that has been responsible for resettling more than 4,000 of the world’s most vulnerable refugees.

 IRAP’s innovative model for providing legal services has remained in place since its creation: organizing passionate law students and pairing them with experienced pro bono lawyers to provide legal representation to the most at-risk refugees.
-To date, more than 3,200 students from 29 IRAP law school chapters have worked with attorneys from more than 75 top-tier global firms and five multinational corporations to provide legal assistance to more than 3,200 refugees with an 85 percent success rate.
+To date, more than 2,000 students from 29 IRAP law school chapters have worked with attorneys from more than 100 top-tier global firms and multinational corporations to provide legal assistance to more than 4,000 refugees.
 Most importantly, IRAP’s model is sustainable and flexible, with the ability to expand in order to accommodate a growing caseload and new partners including the United Nations High Commissioner for Refugees (UNHCR) as one of IRAP’s main referral sources.
-The model leverages every $1 spent into $10 in legal aid, while simultaneously creating a bar of international human rights and refugee lawyers.

 Heller’s human rights efforts began when she was an undergraduate at Dartmouth College where she was awarded the Campus Compact Howard Swearer National Student Humanitarian Award for her work on community food security and affordable housing.
 Later, Becca received a fellowship to conduct research on community-based solutions to AIDS-related malnutrition in Zimbabwe.
 After graduating from Dartmouth in 2005 summa cum laude, she continued to pursue this work as a Fulbright Scholar focusing on direct outreach with Malawi’s National Nutrition Policy for the Minister of Nutrition, HIV, and AIDS.

 Heller is a Visiting Clinical Lecturer at Yale Law School.
-In addition to being the 2015 recipient of the Charles Bronfman Prize Heller has received numerous awards in recognition of her work with IRAP, including a fellowship from the Draper Richards Kaplan Foundation, a Skadden Fellowship, an Echoing Green Fellowship, a Gruber Human Rights Fellowship, a Cordes Fellowship, a Truman National Security Fellowship and a Dartmouth College Martin Luther King Jr. Emerging Leader in Social Justice Award.
-She was named one of The Christian Science Monitor’s “30 Under 30″ change-makers, and is a term member of the Council on Foreign Relations.
+In addition to being the 2015 recipient of the Charles Bronfman Prize, Heller has received numerous awards in recognition of her work with IRAP, including the Tallberg Global Leadership Prize, the American Constitutional Society David Carliner Public Interest Award, a Skadden Fellowship, a Draper Richards Kaplan Fellowship, an Echoing Green Fellowship, a Gruber Human Rights Fellowship, the South Asian Bar Association of Connecticut Annual Community Service Award, and a Dartmouth College Martin Luther King Jr. Emerging Leader in Social Justice Award.
+She was also named Foreign Policy’s Citizen Diplomat of the Year, Politico’s Women Rule Summit Ambassador, one of the Christian Science Monitor’s “30 under 30” change makers, and is a term member of the Council on Foreign Relations.
+Becca has also been honored as an Iscol Family Program for Leadership Development in Public Service Lecturer at Cornell University and as a speaker at the Chicago Ideas Week Edison Talk.

 Heller received her J.D. from Yale Law School in 2010.
 While in law school, she participated in the Worker and Immigrant Rights Advocacy Clinic, the Immigration Legal Services Clinic and the Lowenstein International Human Rights Clinic.
 She served as an Articles Editor for the Yale Journal of International Law and received a Coker Fellowship to teach legal writing to first year law students.
 She was awarded the Charles G. Albom Prize for excellence in judicial and administrative appellate advocacy in connection with a law school clinical program.

 Heller’s work with IRAP has been covered in The New York Times, The Wall Street Journal, The Washington Post, The New Yorker, the BBC and other international publications.
-IRAP has also been featured in the VICE Media film The Interpreters, on Last Week Tonight with John Oliver, and at Tina Brown’s Women in the World Summit.
+IRAP has also been featured in the VICE Media film The Interpreters, on Last Week Tonight with John Oliver, on Humans of New York, and at Tina Brown’s Women in the World Summit.
 She lives in Brooklyn, New York with her family.